-- (d) ensure that a safety and health representative receives any entitlement that becomes due to him or her under subsection (1b) or (3); - [(e) deleted] - (f) where any accident or dangerous occurrence takes place in a workplace where employees who are represented by a safety and health representative work, ensure that the safety and health representative is notified thereof forthwith; and - (g) provide safety and health representatives with such facilities and assistance as are necessary or prescribed for the purposes of the performance by them of their functions under this Part. - (1a) If, pursuant to a scheme under section 30A, a safety and health representative has been elected for a group of employees, the references in subsection (1) to a workplace and the workplace include any workplace at which any member of the group works. - (1b) Where a safety and health representative attends a course of training - (a) for which, under subsection (3), the representative is entitled to take time off work; and - (b) that is prescribed for the purposes of this paragraph, the employer is liable to pay, to the extent that is prescribed - (c) the tuition fee for the course; and - (d) other costs incurred by the representative in connection with attendance at the course. - (2) An employer - (a) shall not make available to a safety and health representative any medical information concerning an employee unless - (i) the employee has consented to the employer doing so; or it is in a form that does not identify, nor permit the identification of, the employee;
+- (d) ensure that a safety and health representative receives any entitlement that becomes due to him or her under subsection (1b) or (3); - I(e)deleted] - where any accident or dangerous occurrence takes place (f) in a workplace where employees who are represented by a safety and health representative work, ensure that the safety and health representative is notified thereof forthwith: and - provide safety and health representatives with such (g) facilities and assistance as are necessary or prescribed for the purposes of the performance by them of their functions under this Act. - (1a) If, pursuant to a scheme under section 30A, a safety and health representative has been elected for a group of employees, the references in subsection (1) to a workplace and the workplace include any workplace at which any member of the group works. - (1b)Where a safety and health representative attends a course of training - for which, under subsection (3), the representative is entitled to take time off work; and - (b) that is prescribed for the purposes of this paragraph, the employer is liable to pay, to the extent that is prescribed - the tuition fee for the course; and (c) - (d) other costs incurred by the representative in connection with attendance at the course. - (2) An employer - shall not make available to a safety and health (a) representative any medical information concerning an employee unless - the employee has consented to the employer doing so; or but the entitlements for those purposes may be varied, in a way not less favourable to the safety and health representative than that prescribed in the regulations, by agreement with the employer concerned or by a determination made by the Tribunal upon a reference made to the Tribunal under this subsection by the employer, the safety and health representative, or the Commissioner.